benfertig/timestamper/WINDOWS_RUN_AND_BUILD_FROM_SOURCE.md

 ```
 {path_to_repository}/src/time_stamper_class.py
 ```
 Now, you must add four folders.
-Select "Add folder" four times and add one of each of the following folders each time.
+Select "Add folder" four times and add one of each of the following folders each time:
 ```
 {path_to_repository}/src/ts_images
 {path_to_repository}/src/ts_macros